Out of the days of World War II arose stories of valor of America's young men and women and

 conditions within his own community.
 Local, State and National Conferences continue to

-promote and move forward an agenda put forth in 1948 for the betterment of all citizens and
+promote and move forward an agenda put forth in 1948 for the betterment of all citizens and by

-by the American GI Forum.
+the American GI Forum.

-MILE HI CHAPTER
+MILE HI VETERANS

 In 1965, the Mile Hi Chapter was organized and constitutionally chartered as an affiliate